scaffold-eth/scaffold-eth/README.md

 ```

 ### Running nifty.ink locally
-It is not currently possible to easily run cross-chain nifty.ink locally.
-Below are instructions for running the xDai portion of nifty.ink on a local chain ("sidechain") running on port=8456.
+It is not currently possible to easily run cross-chain xnft locally.
+Below are instructions for running the xDai portion of xnft on a local chain ("sidechain") running on port=8456.
 - The app will still look tokens on the mainchain, but it will refer to mainnet and bridge functionality will not be usable (there is a setup to test the bridge using Kovan <> Sokol)
 - The instructions below do not use the GSN setup we have in the production app